Bertrand-Bichat/Bertrand-Bichat.github.io/README.md

 # Mes articles internet

+* How to setup a Progressive Web Application on Rails 5.2 with a 100% performance in the Google Lighthouse ? https://medium.com/@bertrand.bichat/how-to-setup-a-progressive-web-application-on-rails-5-2-316ce69cac7

-* Ruby on Rails, le framework adapté aux entreprises à budgets serrés : https://www.linkedin.com/pulse/tech-ruby-rails-le-framework-adapt%25C3%25A9-aux-entreprises-%25C3%25A0-bertrand-bichat
+* Ruby on Rails, le framework adapté aux entreprises à budgets serrés. https://www.linkedin.com/pulse/tech-ruby-rails-le-framework-adapt%25C3%25A9-aux-entreprises-%25C3%25A0-bertrand-bichat